 The results showed that Equality (Table 9) obtained the lowest mean score of 2.89, which, although still categorized as high, indicates it is the least valued WIHIC indicator.
 This implies that while students generally perceive equality positively in science learning, subtle disparities in participation or encouragement may persist.
 Similar studies have reported that equality-related dimensions often score lower than other WIHIC factors, emphasizing the need for targeted efforts to strengthen inclusivity and fairness in science education according to Aznam et al. (2022), Wicaksono (2023) and Suryadi (2024).

-Table 9: Equality
+Table 9.
+Equality